linux-techtips/bootstrab/README.md

 - Asynchronous Execution: Commands can be queued to run in parallel and awaited at a later time.
 - Command Pooling: Multiple commands can be run in parallel and awaited at once.
+- Buffers: A concept interface is provided that can allow the allocation of command arguments to your own memory pools.
 - Directory Filters: Filters can be applied to files and directories to create behavior based off of file or directorie's attributes
 - REBUILD_URSELF: Inspired by Tsoding's [nobuild](https://github.com/tsoding/nobuild) REBUILD_URSELF can detect changes in the build script and rebuild itself as needed so you can compile once and run forever.